Fish oil and turmeric are popular supplements that bodybuilders and some athletes use for fighting muscle soreness and improving exercise performance.

 Fish Oil Dosage & Side-Effects

 As for the dosage, there is no absolute rule for the right dose of Omega-3s one can take.
-However, several studies recommend around 1000-5000mg daily.
+However, the recommended dose is around 1000-5000mg daily.

 Fish oil is generally safe to consume, but some mild side effects include bad breath, heartburn, nausea, diarrhea, and headaches.